Cuvier's dwarf caiman: Etymology

-Etymology and taxonomy
+Discovery and taxonomy

 Cuvier's dwarf caiman was first described by Cuvier in 1807 as Crocodylus palpebrosus from a type locality described as "Cayenne".
 Since then, it has been given a number of names by different authorities: Crocodilus (Alligator) palpebrosus (Merrem, 1820), Jacaretinga moschifer (Spix, 1825), Champsa palpebrosa (Wagler, 1830), Alligator palpebrosus (Dumeril and Bibron, 1836), Champsa gibbiceps (Natterer, 1841), Caiman palpebrosus (Gray, 1844), Caiman (Aromosuchus) palpebrosus (Gray, 1862), and Jacaretinga palpebrosus (Vaillant, 1898).
 Muller, in 1924, and Schmidt, in 1928, were the first to use the currently accepted name of Paleosuchus palpebrosus.
 No subspecies are recognised.

-A genetic study in 2012 found clear differences between various populations of Cuvier's dwarf caiman (Pantanal; Madeira River basin; Rio Negro basin), and these are apparently isolated from each other, leading to the suggestion that it may be a cryptic species complex.

 At present, the genus Paleosuchus contains only two members, Paleosuchus trigonatus, commonly known as the smooth-fronted or Schneider's dwarf caiman, and P. palpebrosus, both from South America.
 Paleosuchus is distinguished from other caimans in the alligator subfamily Caimaninae by the absence of an interorbital ridge and the presence of four teeth in the premaxilla region of the jaw, where other species of caimans have five.

-The genus name Paleosuchus is derived from the Greek palaios meaning "ancient" and soukhos meaning "crocodile".
-This refers to the belief that this crocodile comes from an ancient lineage that diverged from other species of caimans some 30 million years ago.
-The specific name palpebrosus is derived from the Latin palpebra meaning "eyelid" and osus meaning "full of".
-This refers to the bony plates (palpebrals) present on the upper eyelids.
+The relationships of extant (living) caimans can be shown in the cladogram below, based on molecular DNA-based phylogenetic studies:

+A genetic study in 2012 found clear differences between various populations of Cuvier's dwarf caiman (Pantanal; Madeira River basin; Rio Negro basin), and these are apparently isolated from each other, leading to the suggestion that it may be a cryptic species complex.